 Five Advent Rituals for Individuals and Families

-Advent is my favorite season in the Church calendar for many reasons, but mostly because it challenges everything Black Friday and our oversaturated consumer culture stands for.
-It has so much more to offer than simply preparing us for Christmas.
-As Christians in America, we need to hear the challenging (and even apocalyptic) Scripture readings that are presented to us during this holy season.
-These readings root us in the reality that “Christ has died, Christ is risen, and Christ will [undoubtedly] come again.”
-You can find the appointed readings for the season here.
-Advent calls us to prepare for our Lord's return, but rather than arriving lowly in a manger he will come next time in power and great glory.
+Advent is my favorite season of the Church calendar for many reasons, but most of all because it challenges everything Black Friday and our oversaturated consumer culture stands for.
+It has so much more to teach us than simply preparing us for Christmas.
+As Christians in America, we need to hear the challenging--even apocalyptic--Scripture readings presented to us during this holy season.
+These readings root us in the reality that “Christ has died, Christ is risen, and Christ [will most definitely] come again.”
+You can find all the appointed readings here.
+Advent calls us to prepare for our Lord's return, but rather than arriving lowly in a manger, next time he will come in power and great glory.

-So, let's be intentional as we wait for Christmas.
-Here are just five recommendations on ways that you as an individual, or as a family, can thoughtfully journey through this holy season.
+Let's be intentional as we wait for Christmas, and ultimately for his second Advent when he will come to be our Judge.
+Here are five recommendations for how you, as an individual or a family, can thoughtfully and prayerfully journey through this season.

-First, finding a devotional is always a good way to go.
+Finding a devotional is always a good way to start.
 If you aren’t much of a daily devotional person, finding one that only goes for the four weeks of Advent may be manageable.
-The Advent Project is a daily email devotional done by Biola University.
+Last year I found The Advent Project, a daily email devotional done by Biola University.
 I was so impressed by how they incorporated art and music into their short theological writings.
-They do amazing work that engages the reader in so many ways.
-Make sure to check it out.
+I look forward to what they have in store this year.

-Second, consider praying the Collect that can be found in the Book of Common Prayer.
+Consider praying the Collect that can be found in the Book of Common Prayer.
 What is a Collect?
-Great question.
-These short prayers sum up the theme for each week in Advent, and they are some of the most beautiful prayers in our Prayer Book.
+These short prayers sum up the theme for each week in Advent, and they are some of the most beautiful prayers in our prayer book.
 Here they are below if you would like to add them to your daily prayers through the season.

 First Sunday of Advent, “Almighty God, give us grace to cast away the works of darkness, and put on the armor of light, now in the time of this mortal life in which your Son Jesus Christ came to visit us in great humility; that in the last day, when he shall come again in his glorious majesty to judge both the living and the dead, we may rise to the life immortal; through him who lives and reigns with you and the Holy Spirit, one God, now and for ever.
 Amen.”